|Course Length:||1 Year Part-Time|

 On completion of the Postgraduate Certificate, you may wish to continue your studies and apply to join a taught Masters degree, for example our MSc Advanced Clinical Practice, or an associated programme.

-Tuition fees for UK students enrolling on this Postgraduate Certificate in academic years 2021/22 or 2022/23 are £36.50 per credit.
+Tuition fees for UK students enrolling on this Postgraduate Certificate in academic year 2022/23 are £36.50 per credit.
 This is equivalent to £1,095 per 30 credit module.
 60 credits are required to complete a Postgraduate Certificate.

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, may be eligible for the UK tuition fee rate.